Program Timeline & Resources

 *Timing depends on area teaching needs and discipline-specific recruiting cycles.

-** PhD milestones that will be documented and appear on transcript.
+** PhD milestones that will be documented.

 The Questrom PhD Program is a 12-month residential program and the terms of the Questrom fellowship forbids external work (such as an internship or external teaching) while you are receiving the fellowship.
 This general rule is designed to avoid unnecessary distractions away from your coursework, research or dissertation.
 However, in some cases additional work or internship experience may serve to enhance your research and academic work.
 In these rare situations, you may seek approval of your faculty advisor, PhD PDC liaison for your department and the PhD Program Director for these activities by completing the Internship Approval Form.